In this guide I will teach you how to give up everything you’ve ever loved or valued to become a digital nomad in Thailand.

 Getting to Bangkok

-Once you arrive at Suvarnabhumi (via overnight stay in Delhi), freshly minted with a triple-entry tourist visa, your first assignment will be to assess the lay of the land.
+Once you arrive at Suvarnabhumi (via overnight stay in Delhi), freshly minted with a triple-entry tourist visa (now the arduous multi-entry tourist visa), your first assignment will be to assess the lay of the land.

 For this, we use the trusted authority on all things Thailand: